rackslab/Slurm-web/README.md

 Authors
 -------

-Slurm-web development is sponsored and mainly driven by [EDF](http://edf.fr) company (Electricité De France) with great work from the [derniercri](http://derniercri.io) developers crew.
+Slurm-web development has been sponsored and mainly driven by [EDF](http://edf.fr) company (Electricité De France) with great work from the [derniercri](http://derniercri.io) developers crew.

 Feedback from the community is important!
 Other users problems are among our